 Exonic regions and intron/exon splice junctions of SMN1 and SMN2 were captured, sequenced, and analyzed as described above.
 Any variants located within exons 2a-7 and classified as pathogenic or likely pathogenic were confirmed to be in either SMN1 or SMN2 using gene-specific long-range PCR analysis followed by Sanger sequencing.
-Variants located in exon 1 cannot be accurately assigned to either SMN1 or SMN2 using our current methodology, and so these variants are considered to be of uncertain significance and are not reported.
+Variants located in exon 1 cannot be accurately assigned to either SMN1 or SMN2 using our current methodology, and so these variants are not reported.

-Copy Number Variant Analysis (Analytical Detection Rate >95%)
+Copy Number Variant (CNV) Analysis (Analytical Detection Rate >98% for CNVs of 3 exons and larger, >90% for CNVs of 2 exons)

 Large duplications and deletions were called from the relative read depths on an exon-by-exon basis using a custom exome hidden Markov model (XHMM) algorithm.
 Deletions or duplications determined to be pathogenic or likely pathogenic were confirmed by either a custom arrayCGH platform, quantitative PCR, or MLPA (depending on CNV size and gene content).
 While this algorithm is designed to pick up deletions and duplications of 2 or more exons in length, potentially pathogenic single-exon CNVs will be confirmed and reported, if detected.
+Deletions and duplications near the lower limit of detection may not be detected due to run variability.
+Genomic regions with high homology or highly repetitive sequences are excluded from this analysis.

-Exon Array (Confirmation method) (Accuracy >99%)
+Exon Array Comparative Genomic Hybridization (aCGH) (Confirmation method) (Accuracy >99%)

 The customized oligonucleotide microarray (Oxford Gene Technology) is a highly-targeted exon-focused array capable of detecting medically relevant microdeletions and microduplications at a much higher resolution than traditional aCGH methods.
-Each array matrix has approximately 180,000 60-mer oligonucleotide probes that cover the entire genome.
-This platform is designed based on human genome NCBI Build 37 (hq19) and the CGH probes are enriched to target the exonic regions of the genes in this panel.
+Each array matrix has approximately 1,000,000 60-mer oligonucleotide probes that cover the entire genome.
+This platform is designed based on human genome NCBI Build 37 (hg1g) and the CGH probes are enriched to target the exonic regions of the genes in this panel.